-We are pleased to announce that the Kugatsu Karate-Do is starting a new 8 week pilot Disability Karate class for children with physical and / or learning disabilities and their siblings.
+We are pleased to announce that the Kugatsu Karate-Do is starting a new Disability Karate class for children with physical and / or learning disabilities and their siblings.

 No pre-booking required!
-Just come along to the class on 26th October and register.
+Just come along to any class and register.

 Children can wear jogging trousers and T-shirt.
 No other kit is required.

-Following a successful pilot phase, it is our intention that the club will continue to deliver these sessions as part of our on-going programme of weekly karate classes.
-The participants would have the option to continue to attend these sessions and/or progress to our integrated sessions.
+All participants will have the option to continue to attend these sessions and/or progress to our integrated sessions.

 Karate is a fun, exciting and healthy activity for adults and children of all ages and abilities.
 There are numerous opportunities to meet and make new friends and to participate in a wide variety of fun and competitive activities.
 Karate promotes overall confidence, self-respect, physical and mental wellbeing, concentration and independence.